jlangley3/ruby-project-guidelines/README.md

 <!-- 2.
 As a user, I want to retreive the entire series of my favorite comic superhero. -->
 3. As a user, I want to view a few different comics for characters within a series.
 <!-- 4.
 As a user, I'd like to view random suggestions for comics to read. -->
-5. As a user, I'd like to view how many times characters interact within a series' storyline. **
+5. As a user, I'd like to view how many times characters interact within a series' storyline. ** (wishlist)
+6. CLI - Jesse
+7. Character class - get author method working
+8.